zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Our dialogue begins with Hung saying, “I can’t believe that the famous food critic, Julia Schilds, will be eating in my restaurant tomorrow night.”
 A “food critic” is a person who tastes food at restaurants and then writes abo ut it for a newspaper, a magazine, or, nowadays, a website.
 A “critic,” in genera l, is someone who gives their opinion about things.
 There are book critics, the re are film critics; this is a food critic.
 Hung says, “I need to prepare a gourmet me nu that’s going to be mind-blowing.”
 “Gourmet” (gourmet) is very good food,  made with the best ingredients, the best cooking techniques.
 The expression “ to be mind-blowing” means to be amazing and surprising, to be very, very good.
 Something that is mind-blowing may also simply be something that is difficu lt to understand because it is so shocking, so surprising, so unusual.
 Here, i t means excellent, something that is very good.

 Padma says that this food critic would not be coming here if she didn’t know that your cuisine is considered some of the best food in the cit y.
 “Cuisine” (cuisine) is excellent food.
 It’s usually a type of food from a parti cular region or area.
 Padma is saying that your cuisine – your food is some of the  best food in the city.
 Hung says, “That may be so (meaning maybe), but you’re onl y as good as your last meal.”
 This expression, “you’re only as good as your l ast (something),” is a phrase used to show that it doesn’t matter how many ti mes you do something well, people will only remember the most recent thing .
-So if you’re a great cook and you cook many excellent meals, but then you cook a very ba d meal, people will remember the last thing they ate, which was a bad meal.
+So if you’re a great cook and you cook many excellent meals, but then you cook a very bad meal, people will remember the last thing they ate, which was a bad meal.
 So you have to keep performing at a high level, you always have to be go od; people won’t remember the good things you did in the past.

 Hung says, “I need to think of some delicacies that will r eally impress her.”
 A “delicacy” is a food that is very good tasting; something d elicious, but it is not very common, usually because it’s very expensive or it’s difficu lt to make.
 Hung then says, “I think we should offer two new hors d’oeuvres,  in addition to the ones already on the menu.”
 An “hors d’oeuvre” is anoth er French word – many of these terms come from French – that means something you eat before the